rupeshtr78/chroma-db-rag/README.md

    - Design a prompt template that incorporates both the original query and the context retrieved from the vector database.

 7. **Process with LLM**:
-   - Send the augmented prompt, including the query and context, to the Large Language Model (LLM) for processing and generation of responses.
+   - Send the augmented prompt, including the query and reranked context, to the Large Language Model (LLM) for processing and generation of responses.

 This allows to enhance language processing tasks by leveraging the power of vector databases and advanced embedding models.